-A representative list of government customers in our KGS and US segments during 2020 included the U.S. Air Force, U.S. Army, U.S. Navy, U.S. Marines, Missile Defense Agency, Space Command, the National Aeronautics and Space Administration, foreign military sales ("FMS"), the U.S. Southern Command, STRATCOM, the Strategic Capabilities Office (SCO), DIU or DIUx, the Rapid Capabilities Offices, the U.S. intelligence community and certain confidential customers.
-A representative list of non-government customers during 2020 included tier one, large U.S. Government contractors and system integrators such as Northrop Grumman, Lockheed Martin, General Dynamics, Raytheon Technologies, BAE Systems, L3Harris, General Atomics and Boeing, as well as Microsoft, Amazon, Siemens, and Rolls Royce.
+A representative list of customers in our KGS and US segments during 2019 included the U.S. Air Force, U.S. Army, U.S. Navy, U.S. Marines, Missile Defense Agency, Space Command, the National Aeronautics and Space Administration, FMS, the U.S. Southern Command, STRATCOM, the Strategic Capabilities Office (SCO), DIU or DIUx, the Rapid Capabilities Offices, the U.S. intelligence community and certain confidential customers.

 Revenue from the U.S. Government (which includes FMS) includes revenue from contracts for which we are the prime contractor as well as those for which we are a subcontractor and the ultimate customer is the U.S. Government.
-Revenues from U.S. Government agency customers in aggregate accounted for approximately 73%, 71% and 72% of total revenues in 2020, 2019, and 2018, respectively.
+Revenues from U.S. Government agency customers in aggregate accounted for approximately 71%, 72% and 75% of total revenues in 2019, 2018, and 2017, respectively.